First Rate Movers - Ottawa Moving company serving Greater Ottawa with weekly trips to Toronto and the GTA.

 You should always verify insurance policies prior to booking with a moving company.

-Don't take their word for it - ask to see their Certificate of Insurance or their Insurer and policy number.
+Don't take their word for it - ask to see their Certificate of Insurance.

 If a company states it is insured, that doesn't necessarily mean that they have cargo insurance to cover damages to your belongings.